Applications due January 29th

 A celebration of student excellence in research

-The Student Research Symposium (SRS) is a public forum where San Diego State University students present their research, scholarship, and creative activities.
-The symposium is a two-day event, occurring each spring semester, that recognizes the outstanding scholarly accomplishments of SDSU students.
+SRS is a public forum where San Diego State University students present their research, scholarship, and creative activities.
+The symposium is a two day event, occurring each spring semester, that recognizes the outstanding scholarly accomplishments of SDSU students.
 It is a great way to learn about all the wonderful projects that our students, both graduate and undergraduate, are engaged in.

 In 2018, 524 students, including 278 undergraduates, presented their research at the symposium.
 Student participation is up nearly two-thirds in the past 5 years since the SRS began.